Chihuahua Lifespan

 The Chihuahua has an average lifespan of 14-16 yrs.
 Smaller breeds generally live longer, and well-cared-for Chihuahuas often exceed average lifespan expectations.

-With a typical weight of 2-6 lbs and lifespan of 14-16 yrs, the Chihuahua requires thoughtful care tailored to their specific breed characteristics.
-The Chihuahua occupies a unique position among small breeds, weighing 2-6 lbs and carrying a temperament shaped by the toy group's heritage.
+Weighing around 2-6 lbs and lifespan of 14-16 yrs, the Chihuahua benefits from care tailored to its physical and behavioral profile.
+The Chihuahua stands out among small breeds, weighing 2-6 lbs and carrying a temperament shaped by the toy group's heritage.

 Factors Affecting Longevity

-The Chihuahua occupies a unique position among small breeds, weighing 2-6 lbs and carrying a temperament shaped by the toy group's heritage.
+The Chihuahua stands out among small breeds, weighing 2-6 lbs and carrying a temperament shaped by the toy group's heritage.
 Chihuahuas with moderate energy levels strike a good balance between activity and relaxation.

 Life Stages